volca02/glsync/README.md

 make
 ```

-This will (hopefully) produce libglsync.so and libglsync32.so, which should be LD_PRELOADed with the application that needs to be amended.
+This will (hopefully) produce libglsync.so and libglsync32.so in build/sync/ directory,
+which should be LD_PRELOADed with the application that needs to be amended.

 Running
 -------